mohamed-afk420/Pi-In-The-Sky/README.md

 # Bill of materials for the overall project
 two 2 liter soda bottles, Circuit board, Duct tape, card boards for the wings and if needed we'll add a parachuete but that'll be later on.
 # Risk Mitigation
 One big risk is the project being too heavy or just not working.
 Again, I've never seen an engineering project in which a 2 liter bottle is being used so I don't know how this is going to work out for sure.
 We were going to use a little water bottle but we need more space so I think that solved one problem.
-We have the space now, It's just things might move around more because trhere's lots of space and it probably won't stay still.
+We have the space now, It's just things might move around more because there's lots of space and it probably won't stay still.

 # Develop an initial design (pencil and paper, CAD, etc.)
 [CAD](https://cvilleschools.onshape.com/documents/3e4d9e6db1d7c213b08b98f4/w/cb6daed488f8fdf9e05e1dfa/e/c9bda002f40a3f28976983cc)